nullwiz/twosense/README.md

 of this challenge, and could have used the time for tests instead.

 ## Setup
+Assumes poetry is already installed.

 The makefile does everything.

-just do "make setup" to run everything (dependencies, build, tests, simulation).
+Do "*make env*" to install the venv and dependencies and "*make setup*" to run everything (build, docker, tests, simulation).
 I made it so you dont have to activate the venv for doing it.

 You can also do "make up-db" to clear the db and redis and start everything but the fastapi client, in that case, you do: